 Student voice is used regularly to inform school leaders about student experiences in school and to communicate any areas for development.
 This is currently done through questionnaires and through the school council.
+The school actively engages in the Derbyshire My Life, My View survey each year so that we have key contextual information about the young people in our local community.

 The PSHE and RSE curriculum enables all learners in school to access up to date safeguarding information on how to keep themselves safe, avoiding risk taking behaviours and on specific contextual safeguarding issues.
 The school actively engages in annual Anti Bullying Week activities, Sexual Health workshops, Mental Health Awareness days, Knife Crime Awareness and links with partner agencies such as School Health, the Youth Engagement Team, and Children's services.
+We welcome external partners into school and utilise their expertise on key issues for young people in our community such as Safe and Sound, SV2, School Health.